John Denver Plane Crash: Autopsy Report and Investigation Findings

 • No pre-existing trauma: All injuries were consistent with the impact forces of the crash

-The toxicology report was particularly significant as it definitively ruled out substance impairment as a contributing factor.
+The toxicology report definitively ruled out substance impairment.
 Denver was completely sober and in normal physical condition at the time of the accident.
+That finding redirected the investigation squarely toward the aircraft itself and the decisions made in the cockpit.

 NTSB Investigation and Probable Cause